yuchenh9/test_project/README.md

 <img width="561" alt="Screenshot 2024-12-08 at 11 47 36 PM" src="https://github.com/user-attachments/assets/874a49b5-24b3-424b-a326-2f96b429e2cc">
 the "tomato" object in tomato_parent/object has important sctipts attached to it.
-1. the Layer is set outline
+1. the Layer is set as "outline"
 <img width="191" alt="Screenshot 2024-12-08 at 11 51 13 PM" src="https://github.com/user-attachments/assets/dbc7058f-c474-48df-baeb-206f8c073c0c">
 it is a custome layer that was added, it the object is set to default, the outline will not render.